openedx/license-manager/README.rst

 How To Contribute
 -----------------

 Contributions are welcome.
-Please read `How To Contribute <https://github.com/openedx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
-Even though it was written with ``edx-platform`` in mind, these guidelines should be followed for Open edX code in general.
+Please read `How To Contribute <https://github.com/openedx/.github/blob/master/CONTRIBUTING.md>`_ for details.

 Reporting Security Issues
 -------------------------